apazzolini/dotfiles/README.markdown

   symlinked in when you run `rake install`.
 - **topic/\*.completion.sh**: Any files ending in `completion.sh` get loaded
   last so that they get loaded after we set up zsh autocomplete functions.

+## Private items

+Items that are in `private/` will not get committed into git should you choose to share your repo.
+Files inside that end in .zsh or .symlink will still function however.

+Also, `git/gitconfig.symlink` is set to be ignored as well, and I recommend you move your private `~/.gitconfig` into `git/gitconfig.symlink` for consistency.

 ## Credit